emheyboer/game-jam/README.md

 - [Brainstorming](https://docs.google.com/document/d/1oW0YhaXJ-WkRBpgMGRPeObHk699_sk1GdFn_szmnPl8/edit?usp=sharing)

 # How to Play
-Start the game by running `python3 src/main.py`
+- Start the game by running `python3 src/main.py` and use the [dice guide](./rollies%20guide.pdf) for help

 # Credits
 - Code by Gwen Killinger and Emily Heyboer